-In September 2011, the Missouri State Highway Patrol command staff integrated the Communications Division and the Information Systems Division to create the Information & Communications Technology Division.
-The new division was responsible for managing the systems and projects previously assigned to the two divisions.
-The technical knowledge requirements, along with network responsibility, had become similar over the previous several years with responsibility for a number of the networks utilized for Patrol services being shared.
-The integration of the two divisions resulted in a number of improvements in services provided to our customers throughout the Patrol.
-The Information & Communications Technology Division continued to move forward to meet future technological challenges.
-Captain Kim E. Hull was appointed as the first director of the new division with Lieutenant Vernon C. Dougan being appointed the first assistant director.
+In September 2011, the Patrol's command staff integrated the Communications Division and the Information Systems Division to create the Information and Communications Technology Division.
+The new division will continue to manage the same systems and projects.
+The technical knowledge requirements for the two divisions have become more and more similar over the last several years, and many of the same networks that provide for various Patrol services also were shared.
+Thus far, the integration has resulted in some advancement in services provided to our customers throughout the Patrol.
+The division continues to move forward to meet future technological challenges.